-FIT Student Health Insurance
+FIT Student Health Insurance for Therapy

 With all of the assignments, projects, meetings, and reviews that come with being a student at the Fashion Institute of Technology, you shouldn’t also have to get creative about paying for mental health services.
 The good news is that accessing therapy and mental health care is easy – read on to learn how to find an insurance-covered therapist to support you!